-**Side note: HoHo stands for “Hop on, Hop off”, a very convenient and easy way to tour most major cities.
-The tours take you in a loop to the various hot spots in the city you’re in.
-It’s also relatively cheap, usually costing around $30 to $35 per ticket, with various discounts and packages.
-The buses run periodically, around 25 to 30 minutes, and you can get on any bus you like.
-You can spend 30 minutes at a location or 2 hours; you’ll just have to catch whatever bus is next.
-I highly recommend taking the HoHo, especially if you have limited time in a city.
-I’ll be taking a couple myself in 2 weeks on my east coast road trip!**
+The next day we decided to take a HoHo tour of the city.
+For those unaware, “HoHo” stands for “Hop on, Hop off”, and is a very convenient way to tour most major cities.
+The tours take you in a loop to the various hot spots of the city you’re in.
+It’s relatively cheap, usually costing around $30 to $35 per ticket, with various discounts and packages.
+The buses will run periodically, around every 25 to 30 minutes, and you can get on any bus you like.
+You can spend 30 minutes at one location or 2 hours at the next, you’ll just have to catch whichever bus is coming next.
+I do recommend taking the HoHo, especially if you have limited time in a city (except in New York City… NEVER take the HoHo there – New York City: Controlled Chaos.).

 It was meh.

-On top of the Rosetta Stone, we also saw Ramesese II statue, the Elgin marbles (breathtaking and beautiful), many Egyptian mummies – and the few Lewis chessmen not on loan to the Museum of Edinburgh.
+On top of the Rosetta Stone, we also saw Ramesese II statue, the Elgin marbles (breathtaking and beautiful), many Egyptian mummies, and the few Lewis chessmen not on loan to the Museum of Edinburgh.
 Of course, there is much, much more inside the British Museum but those are a few of the highlights.